TextControl/txtextcontrol-reportingcloud-php/README.md

  ## Getting Support

- The official PHP SDK for ReportingCloud Web API is supported by Text Control GmbH.
-To start a conversation with the PHP people in the ReportingCloud Support Department, please [create a ticket](https://support.textcontrol.com/new-ticket), selecting _ReportingCloud_ from the department selection list.
+The ReportingCloud PHP SDK is supported by Text Control GmbH.

+Despite our best efforts to create understandable documentation, demo applications and unit tests, we understand that there are times when you may need some technical assistance.

+If you have a question about ReportingCloud or the PHP SDK, we want to help you.

+Please refer to the [Getting Support](https://docs.reporting.cloud/docs/chapter/introduction/support) section of the ReportingCloud [documentation](https://docs.reporting.cloud/) to learn more about the support channels at your disposition.